New Classification System for Termites Developed

 The new classification highlights the diversity of termites and allows for greater precision in research and pest control, which has great implications for managing these insects more effectively.

-“The new family of subterranean termite pest species Heterotermitae, for example, is biologically more relevant than its previous classification, Rhinotermitidae, which includes many other termite species that are not pests,” said UF/IFAS Distinguished Professor of Entomology, Nan Yao Su.
-“Most species in Heterotermitae are pests and share many aspects of their biology that make then susceptible to termite bait control protocols.
+“The new family of subterranean termite pest species Heterotermitidae, for example, is biologically more relevant than its previous classification, Rhinotermitidae, which includes many other termite species that are not pests,” said UF/IFAS Distinguished Professor of Entomology, Nan Yao Su.
+“Most species in Heterotermitidae are pests and share many aspects of their biology that make then susceptible to termite bait control protocols.
 This has great implication for future research."

 “Not only do we now have the right species in the right box, but we also no longer have any confusion when we talk about subterranean termite pest species,” said Chouvenc.